Tapsa/AGE/Readme.txt

 MinGW:
 Just install from the regular exe (mingw-get-inst-20120426.exe).

+For now you need to run this from cmd or PowerShell: mingw-get install mingw32-libiconv

 wxWidgets (I have modded version 2.8.12):
 Unpack the zip file.
 To use my modded tool tips, seek them from AGE 2 sources and replace wxWidgets ones!